 Priority to concepts which are to be part of pilot projects in a given health or social care context, or part of a specific research project – especially if your resources are limited.

-Selection of subsets is preferably managed by a team including specialists in health and social care, terminologists and experts on SNOMED CT®.The translation process
+Selection of subsets is preferably managed by a team including specialists in health and social care, terminologists and experts on SNOMED CT.

+Add section on use of translations from external sources; e.g. from different NRC’s, or from different code systems such as Orphanet.
+Trust and source

+The translation process

-There is not a single best workflow to recommend for Snomed translation.
+There is not a single best workflow to recommend for SNOMED CT translation.
 Many different workflows are possible.
-The workflow most suitable to your needs depends on what part of Snomed you mean to translate, the resources (include translators) you have and the order in which you prioritise your translation principles.
+The workflow most suitable to your needs depends on what part of SNOMED CT you mean to translate, the resources (include translators) you have and the order in which you prioritise your translation principles.

 Team selection

-It takes a village to translate Snomed, that is to say a group of people with different skills and expertise:
+It takes a village to translate SNOMED CT, that is to say a group of people with different roles and expertise:

-Professional translators are required to ensure consistent, concise, grammatical translations that are free of spelling errors and avoid non-medical translation pitfalls.
-Translation, especially in such huge quantities, is a profession in itself: a group of healthcare professionals simply will not make as neat a job of it.
-By preference, the translators should be specialised in medical translation or assisted by a medical linguist.

-Terminologists ensure the semantic correctness of the translations: to check whether the translations convey and imply the exact same meaning as the English source descriptions.
-They should also liaise with Snomed International to discuss discrepancies between English descriptions and concept definition and to report duplicate concepts.
+Terminologists ensure the semantic correctness of the translations: to check whether the translations convey and imply the exact same meaning as the concepts expressed with English descriptions.
+They should also liaise with SNOMED International to discuss discrepancies between English descriptions and concept definition and to report duplicate concepts.

 Healthcare professionals, as the target users of the translations, should indicate which translations are most frequently used and recognisable.

-Snomed contains many concepts that refer to procedures or disorders that are highly specialised, have become obsolete, or convey the same meaning through entirely different descriptions.
+SNOMED CT contains many concepts that refer to procedures or disorders that are highly specialised, have become obsolete, or convey the same meaning through entirely different descriptions.
 No single healthcare professional or terminologist can interpret them all.
 You will need a team of specialists from all healthcare disciplines, who can indicate what an obscure term means, how it is referred to in your country and whether it is relevant for your country.

+Linguists are required to ensure consistent, concise, grammatical translations that are free of spelling errors and avoid non-medical translation pitfalls.
+Translation, especially in such huge quantities, is a profession in itself: a group of healthcare professionals simply will not make as neat a job of it.
+By preference, the translators should be specialised in medical translation or assisted by a medical linguist.

 Some of these skills may be combined.
-In the Netherlands we have found it useful to train young Medical Doctor’s in the use, purpose and structure of Snomed, so they can check both semantic correctness and recognisability of the translation, killing two birds with one stone.
+In the Netherlands we have found it useful to train young Medical Doctors in the use, purpose and structure of SNOMED CT, so they can check both semantic correctness and recognisability of the translation, killing two birds with one stone.
 Alternatively, you could train the translators as terminologists, or search for healthcare professionals with a linguistics background.
 However, combining multiple skills or expertise’s in a single person will make it harder to find suitable people and increase the cost of their labour.

 Prioritise the translation principles